Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

 The need for the `grant` keyword parameter should be rare.
 The only practical situation where you would want to use this parameter is if you need to use the installed client grant type.
-There also happens to be little reason to ever pass in a :class:`redditwarp.auth.grants.AuthorizationCodeGrant` grant type.
+There also happens to be little reason to ever pass in a :class:`redditwarp.auth.grants.AuthorizationCodeGrant` grant type since that grant type is part of a more complex OAuth flow.

 Since the installed client grant type is a Reddit-specified extension grant type, the helper mapping object is located at